CoderDojo-Content/Content-Hackathon-Guide/en/guidelines for translation.md

 ## Don't
 * Worry about sticking to the precise phrasing or descriptions I've used.
 Do what seems right for your language and locale.
+* Change file names!
+I'll use these to understand what fits where, so please don't localise them!